osisoft/sample-adh-sample_libraries-java/README.md

 \*Currently this project is not hosted on the central Maven repo and must be compiled and installed locally.

-Tests are done by testing the sample apps that use this
+Tests are done by testing the sample apps that use this library.

 Developed against Maven 3.6.1 and Java 1.8.0_181.